 White label partner: $350-$800/month depending on provider and scope.

 Winner: Freelancer at the entry level.
 Draw at the senior specialist level.
-The gap is smaller than most people assume.
+The gap is smaller than most people assume, and in the white label Google Ads vs freelancer maths the difference at the top of the market is often just margin, not quality.

 2. Continuity and Cover